In this article

 The challenge of credit card float is that you need to completely pay off your credit card before the end of every grace period to reap the benefits.

-If any balance at all is left on the card after the grace period, you’re paying the interest on what’s left over.
+If any balance at all is left on the card after the grace period, you’ll end up paying the interest on what’s left over.
 If your business only partially pays off its credit cards, credit card float can’t help.

 How Ramp can help you control cash float